carbon-language/carbon-lang/mlir/docs/CAPI.md

 ### Extensions for Dialect Attributes and Types

-Dialect attributes and types can follow the example of standard attributes and types, provided that implementations live in separate directories, i.e.
+Dialect attributes and types can follow the example of builtin attributes and types, provided that implementations live in separate directories, i.e.
 `include/mlir-c/<...>Dialect/` and `lib/CAPI/<...>Dialect/`.
 The core APIs
 provide implementation-private headers in `include/mlir/CAPI/IR` that allow one to convert between opaque C structures for core IR components and their C++ counterparts. `wrap` converts a C++ class into a C structure and `unwrap` does the inverse conversion.
 Once the C++ object is available, the API implementation should rely on `isa` to implement `mlirXIsAY` and is expected to use `cast` inside other API calls.